• Skip to primary navigation

 In a double boiler melt the dark chocolate chips and oil.
 Do this the same way that you melted the white chocolate chips.
 You can even use the same bowl without washing it.
 The matcha white chocolate left on the sides of the bowl won't interfere with the dark chocolate.

-Freeze them for 20 minutes, then store at room temperature or in the refrigerator for up to 2 weeks.
+Freeze them for 20 minutes, then store them at room temperature or in the refrigerator for up to 2 weeks.

 Peanut butter cups with green bottoms on a glass cake pedestal in a garden.